 When applying for a driver’s license or submitting any other kind of official paperwork in New Jersey, there is a lot of information that one must ensure is correct.
 Any false information, even an innocent oversight or misremembrance, can result in an investigation and possible criminal charges under N.J.S.A.
 2C:21-3b, also known as Offering a False Instrument for Filing.

 A person who receives a phone call from a Motor Vehicle Commission (MVC) investigator regarding an application, for example, must speak with an attorney right away.
 This is true even if the person is confident that any “false” information is just an error and not intended to deceive.

 What does it mean to offer a false instrument?

-An “instrument” for purposes of this law can be any document or application form that is submitted to the government for the purpose of record keeping.
-According to New Jersey statute 2C:21-3b, a person can be found guilty of offering a false instrument if:
+An “instrument” for purposes of this law can be any document or application form that is submitted to the government for the purpose of record-keeping.
+According to New Jersey statute 2C:21-3b, a person can be found guilty of Offering a False Instrument for Filing if:

 - he/she knows that a written document/application (“instrument”) contains a false statement or false information; and